+- (g) service bulletins;

+- (h) service letters;

+- (i) service instructions;

+- (j) modification leaflets;

+- (k) aircraft maintenance program;

+- (1) Non-destructive testing manual;
-- (m) airworthiness notices issued by the Authority; and - (n) any other relevant document which the authority may specify. - (3) The Authority may classify data from another authority or organisation as mandatory and may require the approved maintenance organisation to hold such data. - (4) The approved maintenance organisation shall submit to the Authority an amendment to the maintenance procedure manual for any such proposed modifications for acceptance where the approved maintenance organisation modifies airworthiness data specified in subregulation (1) or (2) to a format or presentation more useful for its maintenance activities. - (5) All airworthiness data used by the approved maintenance organisation shall be kept current and made available to all personnel who require access to that data to perform their duties. - (6) A procedure shall be established to monitor the amendment status of all data and maintain a check that all amendments are being received by being a subscriber to any document amendment scheme. - (7) Airworthiness data shall be made available in the work area in close proximity to the aircraft or aircraft components being maintained and for supervisors, mechanics and certifying staff to refer to. - (8) Where computer systems are used to maintain airworthiness data, the number of computer terminals shall be sufficient in relation to the size of the work program to enable easy access, unless the computer system can produce paper copies. - (9) Where microfilm or microfiche reader-printers are used, a similar requirement as specified in subregulation (8) is applicable.

-37. Reporting of non-airworthy conditions

-(1) An approved maintenance organisation shall report to the Authority, the aircraft design organisation of the State of design any identified condition that may present a serious hazard to the aircraft.
+- (m) airworthiness notices issued by the Authority; and

+- (n) any other relevant document which the authority may specify.

+- (3) The Authority may classify data from another authority or organisation as mandatory and require the approved maintenance organisation to hold such data.

+- (4) The approved maintenance organisation shall submit to the Authority amendment to the maintenance procedure manual for any such proposed modifications for acceptance where the maintenance organisation approved modifies airworthiness data specified in subregulation (1) or (2) to a format or presentation useful for its more maintenance activities.

+- (5) All airworthiness data used by the approved maintenance organisation shall be kept current and made available to all personnel who require access to that data to perform their duties.

+(6) An AMO shall establish procedures to monitor the amendment status of all data and maintain a check that all amendments are being received by being a subscriber to document amendment scheme.
+(7) Airworthiness data shall be made available in the work area in close proximity to the aircraft or aircraft components being maintained and for supervisors, mechanics and certifying staff to refer to.
+(8) Where computer systems are used to maintain airworthiness data, the number of computer terminals shall be sufficient in relation to the size of the work program to enable easy access, unless the computer system can produce paper copies.
+(9) Where microfilm or microfiche readerprinters are used, a similar requirement as specified in subregulation (8) is applicable.
+37. Reporting (1) An approved maintenance organisation of non-airworthy shall report to the Authority, State of conditions design, State of Manufacture where different from State of Design and the organisation aircraft design any identified condition that may present a serious hazard to the aircraft.
+(2) Reports shall be made in a form and in a manner determined by the Authority in the applicable technical guidance material and shall contain all pertinent information about the condition known to the approved maintenance organisation including-

-- (2) Reports shall be made in a form prescribed by the Authority and shall contain all pertinent information about the condition known to the approved maintenance organisation including- - (a) aircraft registration number; - (b) type, make and model of the article; - (c) date of the discovery of the failure, malfunction; a defect; - (d) time since last overhaul; if applicable; - (e) apparent cause of the failure; malfunction or defect; and - (f) other pertinent information that is necessary for more complete identification, determination of the seriousness or corrective action. - (3) Where the approved maintenance organisation is contracted by an air operator certificate holder to carryout maintenance, that approved maintenance organisation shall report to the air operator certificate holder any condition affecting the airworthiness of aircraft or aircraft component. - (4) A report shall be made as soon as practicable, but in any case within three days after identifying the condition to which the report relates.
+- (a) aircraft registration number; - (b) type, make and model of the article; - (c) date of discovery of the failure, malfunction or defect; - (d) time since last overhaul, where applicable; - (e) apparent cause of the failure, malfunction or defect; and - (f) other pertinent information that is necessary for more complete identification and determination of the seriousness or corrective action. - (3) Where the approved maintenance organisation is contracted by an aircraft owner or air operator certificate holder to carryout maintenance, that approved maintenance organisation shall report to the owner or air operator certificate holder any condition affecting the airworthiness of aircraft or aircraft component. - (4) A report shall be made as soon as practicable, not later than three days after identifying the condition to which the report relates.